nlspt/nlb-nas-corporate/_outreach/0-exhibitions.md

 ### Group Tours
-Schools or other organisations can contact [NAS_Outreach@nlb.gov.sg](mailto:NAS_Outreach@nlb.gov.sg) for guided tours, subject to availability.
+Schools or other organisations can contact [NAS@nlb.gov.sg](mailto:NAS@nlb.gov.sg) for guided tours, subject to availability.